Aftermath of the Falklands War: Captured Argentine equipment

 Eight Argentine Bell UH-1H Iroquois helicopters were captured intact after the Argentine surrender.
 Of these, three (AE-409, AE-413 and AE-422) were pressed into service by the British Army in the Falklands for mail and freight transport.
 AE-413 was later restored to operational standard and subsequently sold on the civilian market.
 It has appeared in several films, including the James Bond production The Living Daylights.
 AE-422 was restored to a non-flyable condition and is now on display at the Fleet Air Arm Museum, Yeovilton.

 Two Argentine Army Agusta A 109 helicopters were captured intact and shipped to Great Britain, where they were serviced, repainted, and registered.
 Based at Hereford, they were used to support special forces operations until 2009.
 One, preserved in its Argentine Army colours, is now on display at the Fleet Air Arm Museum.

 A damaged SA 330 Puma (Z449) belonging to the Argentine Coast Guard was initially used as an instructional airframe in the United Kingdom.
 It was upgraded to HC1 standard in 2001 and certified for flight.
 The aircraft saw limited service in Iraq during Operation Telic.
 In 2012, it was deemed no longer "Airworthy Repairable" and returned to instructional use at Whittington Barracks, near Lichfield.

 The Argentine Boeing CH-47 Chinook AE-520 (c/n B-797) was captured intact and subsequently used as a ground instructional airframe in the United Kingdom.
 Its rear section was later removed and fitted to RAF Chinook HC2 ZA704, which had been damaged in a flying accident in Oman.
 In RAF service, the hybrid aircraft has been informally referred to as "Frankenhook", although unconfirmed in any authoritative source.

 Fifteen Oerlikon GDF-002 35 mm twin anti-aircraft guns and six Skyguard radar units were captured in working order.
 These were refurbished under Operation Skyguard and brought into service with the Royal Auxiliary Air Force in 1985, deployed for airfield defence at RAF Waddington.
 They remained in service until the early 1990s.

 A complete AN/TPS-43 3D air-search radar was captured intact near Stanley.
 It was refurbished and entered RAF service for UK airspace monitoring.

 A Roland-2 surface-to-air missile system was also seized in operational condition.
 Though not adopted, it was sent to the UK for technical evaluation.

 The patrol boat Islas Malvinas was captured intact at Port Stanley and commissioned into Royal Navy service as HMS Tiger Bay.
 She served locally until being decommissioned and sold in 1986.

+Of the twelve or more Panhard AML armoured cars captured, some were expended as targets on the islands, but two were taken to the United Kingdom as war trophies; one by the Parachute Regiment, which was eventually donated to the The Tank Museum, and one by the Blues and Royals, which is kept at Bulford Camp and was restored in 2022.